What is one of the most underutilized and powerful tools for SEO?

 Each individual click will yield results based on different segments of your potential markets.

-You’ll also notice even more options here for sorting popular queries:
+You’ll also notice even more options here for sorting popular topics and queries:

 These suggestions are highly useful for SEO because they can help inspire new content that embraces new trends.

 Don’t be afraid to dig down into the queries, either – there’s a good chance that you can hop on a new trend before it becomes a “breakout” and secure a top position for your latest post.